Easter Holidays Days Out and What’s On Events in Devon Dorset and Somerset

 With sites across East Devon, there are a number of fantastic nature reserves in our local area.
 With great outdoor based activities for children to get stuck into as well as fun nature trails, so there’s sure to be something that suits your family.
 Better still these events are also very affordable.

-All ages can take part in the Real Egg Trail at Seaton Wetlands which is a lovely way to discover every corner of the nature reserve.
-Follow the trail map (£2 each) which is running daily from 30th March – 16th April.
+All ages can take part in the Spring trail which is a lovely way to discover every corner of the nature reserve.
 There’s more details about Seaton Wetlands on my blog post.

 National Trust Easter Egg Trails – Blow away the Cobwebs!

 Other trail options include Max’s Gate, Hardy’s Cottage and Kingston Lacy in Dorset.
 In Devon try Killerton for a great day out with lovely grounds.
-With the house now restored and fully open, you can learn more about the campaign for women’s suffrage and see the fashion display.
 Trails are also being held at A La Ronde in Exmouth and Knightshayes near Tiverton has an Aesop’s fable themed trail and activities.

 Barrington Court – Another winning place to spend some time this Easter.
-Den building, decoration painting, a willow workshop and of course an Easter egg trail.
+Previoulsy they have held den building, decoration painting, a willow workshop and of course an Easter egg trail.
 Barrington Court is tucked away in the depths of the South Somerset countryside with a beautiful house and gardens to explore.
 Also in Somerset try Wellington Monument or Fyne Court (both great for a stomping country walk).
 One of our favourites is Stourhead just off the A303.

 If you want to avoid the chocolate temptation try Montecute House NT and explore St Michael’s Hill for great views of the surrounding countryside.